 Survival Seed Definition and Storage

 In troubled economic times, periods of world chaos, and when facing an uncertain future, people often look to stow away essential items, just in case the worst scenario should come to pass.

-One of those essential items are garden seeds, refered to as "survival seed" in this context.
+One of those essential items are garden seeds, referred to as "survival seed" in this context.
 Survival garden seeds include a wide range of vegetables and herbs that you can grow to feed yourself and your family, if the unimaginable